Ad Code

 Non-Small Cell Lung Carcinoma (NSCLC): Causes, Symptoms, and Latest Treatment Options

-• 🧬 Genetics: Family history or genetic mutations may contribute to risk.
+• 🧬 Genetics: A family history of lung cancer or certain inherited genetic mutations can predispose individuals to a higher risk.

 “Smoking is the single most important risk factor for lung cancer.
 It’s directly linked to around 90% of cases in men and 80% in women.” — CDC